How To Be Supportive Of A Man With Low Testosterone

 What is low testosterone?

 Low testosterone or male hypogandism happens when the body doesn’t produce enough testosterone or has an impaired ability to produce sperm or both.
 It can be a condition that someone is born with or one that happens from injury or infection.
-The symptoms of low testosterone range from low sex drive to fatigue and should be consulted with a doctor for clarity.
+The symptoms of low testosterone include low sex drive, fatigue, and depression and should be consulted with a doctor for clarity.

 As a partner to a man with low testosterone, much understanding is going to be needed on your part.
 He may not have a desire for sex and may seem to be more moody these days, but educating yourself on the condition will help you understand the physical changes your partner is going through.
 Try going to therapy together and know you’re not alone in this learning process.